gbragafibra/whatislife/lit.md

 - Longo, G., & Paul, T. (2011).
 The mathematics of computing between logic and physics.
 In Computability in Context: Computation and Logic in the Real World (pp. 243-273).

+- Longo, G. (2009).
+Critique of computational reason in the natural sciences.
+In Fundamental concepts in computer science (pp. 43-70).

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.